lucianohgo/lucianohgo.com/content/posts/react-memoization-cheatsheet/en-US.md

 React know that so that it won't try to render from that component down unless it has to.

->Note that the advantage of Memoizing components only pays off when rendering is
+>Note that the advantage of Memoizing shared.components only pays off when rendering is
 >expensive.
 For simple children trees it can be quicker to just do the render
 >compared to the overhead of comparing props.